Leonardo-Notargiacomo/SkyVoyage/analysis/UseCases.md

 **Scenario**:

-1. Sales Employee is on the customer details page.
-2. System displays the selected flight overview and a form to enter passenger details.
-3. Sales Employee enters customer information (first name, last name, email, and optionally phone).
+1. Sales Employee enters customer information (first name, last name, email, and optionally phone) on the customerDetails page.
-4. Sales Employee proceeds to the booking summary page.
+2. Sales Employee proceeds to the booking summary page.
-5. System displays booking summary including flight details, passenger details, and price calculation.
+3. System displays booking summary including flight details, passenger details, and price calculation.
-6. Sales Employee optionally enters a discount percentage and a reason for the discount.
+4. Sales Employee optionally enters a discount percentage and a reason for the discount.
-7. Sales Employee chooses one of the following actions:
+5. Sales Employee chooses one of the following actions:
     - Confirm Booking → Saves the booking as confirmed.
     - Reserve (Pay Later) → Saves the booking as reserved (pending payment).
     - Cancel Booking → Cancels the booking process and returns to the home screen.